Planning Guide

 Grade: 11

 This course will provide the opportunity for students to build a solid foundation in every aspect of healthcare.
 Covered topics include Medical Terminology, Anatomy and Physiology, Health Careers and students will be trained in First Aid and CPR.
 Students will gain understanding and focus regarding their personal area of interest while developing their postsecondary educational and career goals.
-The curriculum is designed to prepare juniors for the CNA and CCMA courses as well as for any health care related course they may take after high school.
+The curriculum is designed to prepare juniors for the CNA and CMA courses as well as for any healthcare-related course they may take after high school.
 This course is a prerequisite for CNA and Clinical Medical Assisting.
-Students must have a current Medical form and insurance on file.
+Students must have a current medical form and insurance on file.

 Grade: 12